LindaMotaung/Enerweb/README.md

 Lack of authorization control	            Any user can hit endpoints; no role-based or permission validation.
 Added complexity from layering	          Overkill for small apps, adds verbosity and learning curve.
 Initial dev cost	                        More code and boilerplate upfront compared to a simple monolith.

+**Security & Monitoring Considerations**
+**Aspect**	                                      **Notes**
+Authentication	                           Not implemented — no JWT or token-based auth.
+Vulnerable to open access.
+Fix:	                                     Integrate JWT via Identity Server, Firebase Auth, or ASP.NET Identity.
+Monitoring	                               Not configured — no logging, tracing, or telemetry setup.
+Fix:	                                     Add Serilog, Seq, Application Insights, or ELK stack.
+Data Validation	                           Done via models and controller-level validation.
+CORS	                                     Not explicitly configured — ensure only trusted frontends can call the API.
+Accepting all CORS for simplicity of dev environment however IPs should either be whitelisted and requests coming from the same netwrok in prod